truher/frc-test/cv1/safety.md

 0.666-1.333 W/sr / 0.04 <sup>2</sup> or 17 - 33 W m<sup>-2</sup>.
 For the pathological case, 0.666-1.333 W/sr / 0.0001 m<sup>2</sup> = 6.6-24.4 KW m<sup>-2</sup>

-The irradiance limit is 100 W m<sup>-2</sup> for long exposures, much more than the normal case (ok) and much less than the pathological case (bad).
+The irradiance limit is 100 W m<sup>-2</sup> for long exposures.
+Our calculated irradiance is within the limit for the normal case, but it  __exceeds the limit__ for the pathological case.

 TODO: the pulsed case